oktadev/okta-blog/_source/_posts/2020-08-21-unity-csharp-games-security.md

 {% img blog/unity-csharp-security/3-unity-plugins.png alt:"Unity import package" width:"800" %}{: .center-image }

-Next, click on the **Asset Store** tab in the editor and search for `Unity Samples: UI.` This example asset was created by Unity Technologies as a learning asset, teaching best practices for building UI’s inside of Unity.
+Next, click on the **Asset Store** tab in the editor and search for `Unity Samples: UI.` This example asset was created by Unity Technologies as a learning asset, teaching best practices for building UI's inside of Unity.
 For this guide, we will leverage this UI to build our login experience.

 Click **Import** and import all of the assets in the package.